 Since there is strong evidence that dietary fibre is associated with lower risk of diseases and promotes general wellbeing, it became crucial that nutrition professionals take its consumption into account when giving dietary recommendations.

-Planning section, you can easily check what are the DRV for fibre intake for that patient according to the SACN recommendations and also customise it if needed in that case.
+Planning section, you can quickly check what are the DRV for fibre intake for that patient according to the SACN recommendations and also customise it if needed in that case.

 We want to continue improving and adapting the software so that professionals based in the UK can have the right tools to provide the proper nutritional counselling.